ibm-cloud-docs/assistant/webhook-pre.md

 1. In the **URL** field, add the URL for the external application to which you want to send HTTP POST request callouts.

-    For example, you might write a Cloud Function web action that checks whether a message is in a language other than English, and if so, send it to the Language Translator service to covert it to English.
+    For example, you might write a Cloud Functions web action that checks whether a message is in a language other than English, and if so, send it to the Language Translator service to covert it to English.
 Specify the URL for your web action.

     ```bash
     https://us-south.functions.cloud.ibm.com/api/v1/web/my_org_dev/default/translateToEnglish.json